metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 - `match_labels` (Attributes List) MatchLabels ensures an object with matching labels is selected. (see [below for nested schema](#nestedatt--spec--environment--environment_configs--type--match_labels))
 - `max_match` (Number) MaxMatch specifies the number of extracted EnvironmentConfigs in Multiple mode, extracts all if nil.
+- `min_match` (Number) MinMatch specifies the required minimum of extracted EnvironmentConfigs in Multiple mode.
 - `mode` (String) Mode specifies retrieval strategy: 'Single' or 'Multiple'.
 - `sort_by_field_path` (String) SortByFieldPath is the path to the field based on which list of EnvironmentConfigs is alphabetically sorted.